LiliaFramework/Lilia/documentation/docs/libraries/lia.networking.md

 **Purpose**

-Validates a value before it is networked, recursively ensuring no functions are present.
+Recursively validates a value before it is networked, ensuring neither it nor any nested key or value is a function.
+Any disallowed value triggers `lia.error` with a translated message.

 **Parameters**